-Sanctions similar to those of E.O.
-13224 are imposed on Iranian and Iran-linked entities through the State Department authority under Section 219 of the Immigration and Nationality Act (8.U.S.C.
+The State Department has authority under Section 219 of the Immigration and Nationality Act (8.U.S.C.
 1189) to designate an entity as a Foreign Terrorist Organization (FTO).
-In addition to the sanctions of E.O.
-13224, any U.S. person (or person under U.S. jurisdiction) who "knowingly provides material support or resources to an FTO, or attempts or conspires to do so" is subject to fine or up to 20 years in prison.
+The designation carries penalties similar to those of E.O.
+13224, but also subjects any U.S. person (or person under U.S. jurisdiction) who "knowingly provides material support or resources to an FTO, or attempts or conspires to do so to "fine or up to 20 years in prison."
 A bank that commits such a violation is subject to fines.